 Worth getting out of bed for

 Days at the hotel are best spent doing very little, aside from eating, drinking, wandering over to the spa and being very merry.
 Castiglioncello del Trinoro is a great base for discovering Tuscany’s vineyards, historic villages and tempting trattorias.
-Guests staying in the villas can enjoy in-villa cookery classes (whipping up pici pasta and boar), with the resident chef.
 Ask staff to arrange hiking trails around Monteverdi, yoga, painting and sketching in the lavender garden, wine and cheese tastings at the Enoteca, or a discussion with the current artist in residence.
 Sant'Andrea church comes alive with the sound of music in regular music concerts; the Incontri in Terra di Siena festival, of which the hotel owner is a patron, occasionally hosts performances in the hotel's grounds.
 The hotel also recommends tours of La Foce’s famous gardens, 15 minutes away by car, as well as trips to Montepulciano’s vineyards to sip some Vino Nobile, or Montalcino for Brunello.
-Olive oil tastings and horse riding can also be arranged.
+Olive-oil tastings and horse riding can also be arranged.

 I have a glass of prosecco in my hand; Mr Smith has a cold beer.
 We have our feet in the swimming pool; a jawdropping view of the Tuscan hills laid out before us is obscured only by enormous white butterflies.